chandar-lab/healthy-data-diet/README.md

 1. **Training a vanilla classifier**: Train a classifier on sentiment analysis.
 2. **Fine-tuning**: starting with the trained model, we fine-tune the weights using policy gradient approach.
 The model gets 2 rewards, a binary reward whenever is correctly predicts the label, and a negative reward whenever it gives a different prediction after swapping the gender in the sentence.
 3. **Evaluation metrics**: We use already existing metric in measuring the bias to prove that our approach successfuly reduces it.
-We use the demagraphic parity, equality of odds, counterfactual token fairness and equality of opportunity as our metrics.
+We use the demagraphic parity, equality of odds, counterfactual token fairness, true negative rate, true positive rate and equality of opportunity as our metrics.

 This process is illustrated in the sketch below: